sayeduddin/VAR-Estimation/README.md

 -Kolmogorov–Smirnov test (normal)
 -Anderson–Darling test (normal)

-## VAR Estimation Markdown
-Contains all code used to write the final report.

 ## FTSE/FCHI Model Tests
 Contains all the tests use to find the optimal model for FTSE/FCHI.
 The code was generated using Python since the process of manually changing the models was not time efficient and I was unable to find an appropriate method of iteration in R in the time that was available.